NeoAzareth/HHManagementWebApp/README.md

 the previous this revision would create the objects every time a page is loaded.
 Thanks to this the app would be up to date with changes done in the database by others users; although, at the cost of processing speed...

 The third revision (latest version) was re-coded after working on the android app.
-The intention was to be as close as possible with the mobile app.
-It also ensures that it does the most of the things the mobile app does.
+The intention was to make it work as close as possible with the mobile app.
+It also ensures that it does most of the things the mobile app does.

 Previously, this web app allowed users to receive email or text notifications; however, since the development of the Android app that feature was removed.

 The mobile app and this web app share the same connection and database.
 The MobileApp folder contains all the scripts used by the mobile app.
 The scripts were originally less than the ones seen in the folder but I decided to separate them so that it would be easier to debug.

 Key features: